adrienharnay/website/src/pages/links/links.md

 - [Understanding React's key prop](https://kentcdodds.com/blog/understanding-reacts-key-prop)
 - [The Latest Ref Pattern in React](https://epicreact.dev/the-latest-ref-pattern-in-react/)
 - [How and when to debounce or throttle in React](https://blog.logrocket.com/how-and-when-to-debounce-or-throttle-in-react/)
+- [Josh W. Comeau's snippets](https://www.joshwcomeau.com/snippets/) - Short solutions to discrete problems which can be copied and pasted

 #### Others